-The control may be manually reset to comfort mode from eco mode, which is used as night mode.
-This allows the user to maintain the daily setpoint value for a longer time, e.g. when having guests.
+The control may be reset to comfort mode from eco mode, which is used as night mode, via the comfort extension.
+This allows the user to maintain the comfort setpoint value for a longer time, e.g. when having guests.
 The duration of this comfort extension period is set.
-After the comfort extension time expires, the system returns to eco mode.
+After the comfort extension period expires, the system returns to eco mode.